bioinform/somaticseq/README.md

 * Feel free to report issues and/or ask questions at the [Issues](../../issues "Issues") page.
 You may also email Li Tai Fang at [li_tai.fang@roche.com](li_tai.fang@roche.com).

 ## Requirements
 * Python 3, plus pysam (v0.14.1), numpy (v1.14.3), and scipy (v1.1.0) libraries.
-Those versions are in our docker images and validated to work, though other versions may/should also work.
+The versions in parentheses are in our docker images and validated to work, though other versions may/should work, too.
 * R, plus [ada](https://cran.r-project.org/package=ada) library
 * BEDTools
 * Optional: dbSNP VCF file (if you want to use dbSNP membership as a feature).
-COSMIC VCF file can be included to annotate, but does not affect the algorithm otherwise.
 * At least one of the callers we have incorporated, i.e., MuTect2/MuTect/Indelocator, VarScan2, JointSNVMix2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, Strelka2, and/or TNscope.

 ## Example commands